TheRealAnonymous008/quartz/content/details/creativity/architecture/Christopher Alexander/Pattern Structure.md

   Read as "within context of types $X$, the parts $A,B, \dots$, are [[Relation|related]] by relationship $r$.
 	* Each law or pattern is itself a pattern of relationships with other laws.

-* The [[Syntax]] of the [[The Language of Patterns|pattern language]] lets us rule out meaningless patterns. *The pattern language gives us precision*
-	* A pattern language is a collection of patterns which *correspond to profound observations* about what makes something beautiful.
-	* The most mystical and wonderful are not less ordinary than most things -- they are more ordinary than most thing, and because of that they strike to the core.
-	* Depth is not achieved by the fact a rule can be expressed, but rather by the fact the rule is extremely [[Archetypes|deep]].
-	* *It takes great powers of observation to formulate the rules in this language*.
 * *Each pattern is a three-part rule* which expresses a relation between a context, a problem and a solution.
 * Patterns exist within contexts -- they are required to address certain needs.
 As such, patterns form a [[Linguistics|language]].
 In it -- [^pattern_langauge]
 	* The elements are patterns